bolanos-nava/e-commerce-backend/notes.md

 **Create a cart**:

-- A cart will be created when the frontend sends a POST request to the `/api/v1/carts` and the cartId will be saved in localStorage.
+- [x] A cart will be created when the frontend sends a POST request to the `/api/v1/carts` and the cartId will be saved in localStorage.
 In further requests the cartId associated with the current session will be fetched from there.
-That request could be sent in two ways:
+That `POST` request could be sent in two ways:
   1. When the user wants to add a product to a cart
   2. When the user wants to access a cart.
 - To add a product to the cart there will be two ways to do it: